Lori Anne Shaw, MS

 - Research publication: Shaw, L. A. (2010), Divorce mediation outcome research: A meta-analysis.
 Conflict Resolution Quarterly, 27: 447–467.
 (PDF)

-- Received $5,000 grant from Community Foundation of Abilene (2008) and $13,000 grant from United Way of Abilene (2009) to develop Conflict Management for Adults in Poverty Curriculum
+- Received grants from Community Foundation of Abilene (2008) and from United Way of Abilene (2009) to develop Conflict Management for Adults in Poverty Curriculum